remaleino/Labwork_3_4/README.md

 # Labwork_3&4
+This is a student work for a course.
-Open the Master branch to see the project.
+THIS IS NOT AN AUTHENTIC WORK!
+For source, visit: https://devdactic.com/gmail-clone-ionic-angular/ Open the Master -branch to see the project.